ctrlship

 Lighthouse

-My colleague Maciej - the same one who got me into Claude Code in the first place - taught me that scoring 100/100/100/100 on Lighthouse isn’t some unrealistic goal.
+Lighthouse is a tool in Chrome that grades your site on speed, accessibility, and code quality.
+My colleague Maciej - the same one who got me into Claude Code in the first place - taught me that scoring 100/100/100/100 isn’t some unrealistic goal.
 It takes more time, sure.
 But it’s the same logic as testing your site on different browsers.
 You do it because it’s worth doing, not because it’s quick.

 Here’s why that matters.
 When you ship with AI, you don’t read every line of code.
 Claude writes it, it works, you move on.
 But “works” and “works well” are different things.
-A page can load, look fine, and still have invisible problems: missing alt texts, slow fonts, broken heading hierarchy, images without dimensions that make the layout jump.
+A page can load, look fine, and still have invisible problems: missing image descriptions, slow fonts, headings in the wrong order, images without dimensions that make the layout jump.
 If you haven’t run security checks either, you might be shipping more than just performance issues.

 Lighthouse catches the quality stuff.
 You can save this kind of rule in your project instructions so Claude checks automatically every time.